 One of the major benefits of associate membership is access to the member's area of the website.
 Another benefit is being able to attend LTOA seminars.
 These half or full day seminars are free of charge to members and take place 4 or 5 times a year.
 Please see some of the previous agendas to get an idea of the subjects covered.
 Numbers attending are limited to two members of staff per organisation.

 To join as an associate member please apply in writing via email to executive.officer@ ltoa.org.uk with a few paragraphs at the most why your organisation or company wants to join the LTOA.
-This application will be considered at the next LTOA Executive Committee meeting (they meet every two months).
+This application will be considered by the LTOA Executive Committee.
 Once your membership has been approved please email the Executive Officer to find out the details for paying the subscription.

 Student associate members: